aroberge/ideas/docs/source/what.rst

         **Python Cookbook, 3rd edition, by David Beazley and Brian K. Jones**

-.. sidebar:: A bit of a mess

-    The code I wrote for the general ``import_hook.py`` code has grown "organically", adding or modifying features with almost every new examples.
-It works but is in great need of refactoring.
-Readers beware...

 |ideas| is designed to facilitate
 the creation of such import hooks, and be a repository for examples that can be used as starting points for new ideas.